robtweed/qewd-hit-platform/README.md

 of two Docker Containers, one of which provides the REST front-end, whilst the other provides the Postgres Database that EtherCIS uses for data storage.

+These EtherCIS Docker Containers are used for the Quick Install process described in the previous section.
+They implement the latest EtherCIS version 1.3.

-You can try this one which implements the latest EtherCIS version 1.3.
-It's best to install them in the sequence below.
+If you're installing manually, then it's best to install the EtherCIS Containers in the sequence below.
 Detailed installation/configuration instructions are provided in each of the Github repositories:

 - [EtherCIS database server](https://github.com/robtweed/ethercis-db-1.3)
 - [EtherCIS front-end server](https://github.com/robtweed/ethercis-server-1.3)

-Once these are up and running, you can install and configure the QEWD HIT Platform.

 ## The QEWD HIT Platform Interface to OpenEHR